 Product innovation is happening at a faster pace than ever before.
 Are we getting so used to that pace that we have higher expectations for innovation than before?

-Has the prospect for revolutionary development moved from the relatively mature smartphone / tablet field to things like virtual reality, 3D printing, artificial intelligence, drones, self-driving cars, wearables, and the internet of things?
-(See Gartner’s latest Hype Cycle for Emerging Technologies.)
+Has the prospect for revolutionary development moved from the relatively mature smartphone/tablet field to things like virtual reality, 3D printing, artificial intelligence, drones, self-driving cars, wearables, and the internet of things?

 To put that in perspective, almost everyone has a smartphone or tablet.
-But it wasn’t that many years ago that a phone was considered a household or office device that you just made phone calls on – not a personal device that is basically a internet connected computer that performs a myriad of tasks.
+But it wasn’t that many years ago that a phone was considered a household or office device that you just made phone calls on – not a personal device that is basically an internet-connected computer that performs a myriad of tasks.